expo/fyi/creating-asc-api-key.md

 # Creating an App Store Connect Api Key

-If you’d like to submit your iOS app to the Apple App Store with `eas submit`, you need an App Store Connect Api key **or** an App Specific Password.
+If you’d like to submit your iOS app to the Apple App Store with `eas submit`, you'll need an App Store Connect Api key **or** an App Specific Password.
 This page will guide you through the process of creating an App Store Connect Api key.

 1. Open the [App Store Connect Portal](https://appstoreconnect.apple.com/access/users) and go to the **Keys** tab under the Users and Access section.